Chicken Piccata

 Panettone – Not Your Momma’s Fruitcake

-Merry Christmas!
-This is the second time me baking the Panettone from Peter Reinhart’s The Bread Baker’s Apprentice for the BBA Challenge.
-I didn’t blog about it since there were some things I wanted to tweak and adapt from his original formula (that, with all respect to the man, doesn’t even come close to the quintessential Panettone Milanese).
+Merry Christmas to all Mamaliga fans!
+Here’s another try at baking Panettone from The Bread Baker’s Apprentice book for the BBA Challenge.
+I didn’t blog about it initially since there were some things I wanted to tweak and adapt from his original formula.
 Quite a few changes.
-Now I know why Nicole calls the BBA Challenge a ‘challenge’…